nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![Sequence Diagram of Find Student](images/FindStudentSequenceDiagram.png)

-ℹ️ **Note:** The lifeline for `FindStudentCommandParser`, `FindStudentCommand`, `NameContainsKeywordPredicate` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+ℹ️ **Note:** The lifeline for `FindStudentCommandParser`, `FindStudentCommand`, `NameContainsKeywordPredicate` should end at the Destroy Marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 #### Design Considerations